 - 5 chicken tenderloins

-- 1/2 cup Italian bread crumbs
+- ½ cup Italian bread crumbs

-- 4 tbsp clarified butter*
+- 4 tablespoons clarified butter*

-- 3 tbsp Dijon mustard
+- 3 tablespoon Dijon mustard

-- 3 tbsp dark brown sugar
+- 3 tablespoon dark brown sugar

-- 2 tbsp bourbon whiskey
+- 2 tablespoon bourbon whiskey

-- 3/4 tsp Worcestershire sauce
+- ¾ teaspoon Worcestershire sauce

 - Cover each chicken tenderloin, both sides, with the breadcrumb mixture.

-- In a large skillet, heat up your remaining 2 tbsp. of clarified butter on medium-high heat.
+- In a large skillet, heat up your remaining 2 tbsp.
+(28g) of clarified butter on medium-high heat.